lunjielee/Opencore-HP-Omen-15-2020/README.md

 ## Working with macOS 11.0.1 (20B29)
 Opencore config files for HP Omen 15 2020 10750H

-**Battery life the best I can get for this machine is around 1h and 20 min**
+~~Battery life the best I can get for this machine is around 1h and 20 min~~ Battery life now has been fixed, backup your serial number if you are using your iMessage/Facetime service

 ## Specs
 * CPU: i7-10750H (Emulated as 9750H)